Updated June 30, 2023

 ALTER INDEX index_name ON table_name [PARTITION partition_spec] REBUILD

-This command ALTER INDEX….REBUILD is used to rebuild an index, which was already built on a table.
+This command ALTER INDEX….REBUILD is used to rebuild an index already built on a table.
 Partition details should also be provided if the base table has partitions.
-Indexes need to be rebuilt if the underlying table is overwritten or appended.
+You need to rebuild the indexes if you overwrite or append the table.

 4. Drop an Index

-The below command is used to drop the index and also the index table storing indexes.
+Use the following command to delete both the index and the table storing indexes.

 DROP INDEX IF EXISTS index_name ON base_table_name